Before taking a loan from your 401k, consider this…

 This is an admirable goal – one that your future self will thank you for.
 Many 401k plans do not allow you to make contributions while you have an outstanding loan.
 This means that you may also be missing out on employer matching contributions – which means you could be turning down free money!

-When you take a loan from your 401k you aren’t taking a loan from the institution with your 401k as collateral.
-You are literally taking the funds out of your 401k and then paying them back over time.
-That means that you would be losing the potential tax-deferred growth on those funds while the loan is outstanding.
+When you take a loan from your 401k you aren’t taking a loan using your 401k as collateral.
+You are literally taking the funds out of your 401k and paying them back over time.
+Meaning that you would lose the potential tax-deferred growth on those funds while the loan is outstanding.

 When you take a loan from your 401k, you take out the pre-tax funds you contributed, and then you pay those funds back with after-tax funds.
 And then, in retirement, you pay taxes on all of the funds you withdraw, including those repaid loan dollars.

 What happens if you separate from your employer?

 Another major consideration should be what happens if you separate from your employer with a loan outstanding against your 401k.
 The 401k plan document itself sets forth the options for repaying the loan at that point.
 In some cases, you’ll be able to continue paying off the loan in regular installments.
 However, in other cases, the loan may be considered a distribution immediately.

 There is also the difference between the plan’s treatment of the loan vs. the tax treatment to consider.
 If your plan forces the distribution treatment of the outstanding loan balance at termination, the IRS allows you to “pay it back” into a rollover IRA prior to the due date of your tax return without penalty.
 However, this still means that you need to have the cash to put into the rollover IRA.